AbderahmanKh/Js/README.md

 UPDATE : I start making characters mooving :D yeeeyy

-Update ( 12-09-2023 ) : They are fighting ehehe, still got some problem but I will fix it later, I will add health bar later Inchaalah.
+Update (12-09-2023) : They are fighting ehehe, still got some problem but I will fix it later, I will add health bar later Inchaalah.

+Update (12-11-2023) : I added health bar and they re getting damaged.
+Next I need to add "Timer" and "Game Over"